AmauryD/Arma_AC/README.md

 Admin Menu included.
 More infos on the readme in the Arma_AC folder.

+**[Aclogger](https://github.com/AmauryD/aclogger/) is recommanded with the anti cheat , just put it in your a3 folder (server and client)**

-contact me on contact@utopiagaming.org for questions and bug report
+Contact me on contact@utopiagaming.org for questions and bug report.

 ## Changelog